starknet-edu/starknetbook/src/ch03-00-architecture.md

 Instead of providing security, as miners do, Sequencers provide transaction capacity.
-They order (sequence) multiple transactions into a single batch, executes them, and produce a block that will later be proved by the Prover and submmited to the Layer 1 network as a single, compact proof, known as a "rollup."
+They order (sequence) multiple transactions into a single batch, executes them, and produce a block that will later be proved by the Prover and submitted to the Layer 1 network as a single, compact proof, known as a "rollup."
 In other words, just as validators in Ethereum and miners in Bitcoin are specialized actors securing the network, Sequencers in Validity rollup-based networks are specialized